RobinHYuan/Baccarat-Engine/README.md

 └── Statemachine

 ```
+### 3.3 Functions of Each Module:

+#### 3.3.1 task5
+The top of module of the design is `task5`.
+Two modules are instantiated inside task5 which are `statemachine` and `datapath`.
+It ensures these two modules are wired correctly, and they can properly communicate with each other.
+In addtion, `task5` is also responsible for handling the DE1-SoC I/Os including LEDR[0-9], HEX0-HEX5, KEY[0] and KEY[3].

 ------------

 ## 4 How to Play Baccarat:

-There are various versions of Baccarat, but we will focus on the simplest, called Punto Banco.The following textwill describe the algorithm in sufficient detail for completing this lab
+There are various versions of Baccarat, but we will focus on the simplest, called Punto Banco.The following text will describe the algorithm in sufficient detail for completing this lab

 ###  Tabele 4.1: Score Conversion
 | Score | Cards |